 Anyway, those machines had a fast-forward button.
 Hit it, and the movie would whiz by on the screen.
 A two-hour film would zip through in just a few minutes.

-When I’m alone with my own thoughts gazing into the sky, I think about this fast forward button.
+Sometimes, I feel like that’s exactly how life goes.
+When I’m alone with my thoughts, gazing at the sky, I can’t help but think about that fast-forward button.

 How different would human life look in a time-lapse video?

-But zoom in a little more, and humans would look like bacteria moving around.
-Imagine it being like the vehicles on highways and people walking on sidewalks.
+But zoom in a little more, and humans would all resemble bacteria scurrying about.
+It would be like observing cars on highways or people strolling on sidewalks.

-Then zoom in a little more, and you’ll see the same routine repeated day after day.
-The following actions will take up a big part of every person’s days:
+Zoom in even closer, and you’ll see the same routines repeated day after day.
+These mundane activities would consume a huge chunk of every person’s day:

-- A couch potato watching TV all day long
+- A couch potato binge-watching TV all day long

-- Inside an office solving challenging engineering problems, or making millions of dollars
+- Sitting in an office, tackling engineering problems, or raking in millions of dollars

 How would human dreams, beliefs, and passions appear in the footage?

-Of course, I’m assuming we continue to advance as a species.
-Also, a cataclysmic natural disaster doesn’t wipe us all out of existence.
+Of course, I’m assuming we continue to advance as a species and don’t get wiped out by a natural disaster (fingers crossed!).